-Available on the VISAGE album ‘The Anvil’ via Cherry Pop
+Available on the VISAGE album ‘The Anvil’ via Rubellan Remasters

 MIDGE URE & CHRIS CROSS Rivets (1982 – released 1984)

-Ure and Cross worked together on an eccentric synthesized spoken word album with Maxwell Langdown entitled ‘The Bloodied Sword’.
+Midge Ure and Chris Cross worked together on an eccentric synthesized spoken word album with eccentric British poet Maxwell Langdown entitled ‘The Bloodied Sword’.
 But their involvement in ‘Rivets’ came about when Levi’s® were about to launch their expensive new TV advertisment… an executive, unhappy with the soundtrack shouted “What we need on there is ‘Vienna’”!
 The campaign was a successful one and Ure was commissioned to submit music for the next commercial entitled ‘Threads’; however his ’633 Squadron’ inspired electronic tune was subjected to demands for rewrites by the paymasters so tired of the politics, Ure withdrew the track… that piece of music became ‘Love’s Great Adventure’.
 Levi’s® sponsored ULTRAVOX’s ‘Set Movements’ tour and ‘Rivets’ was part of a cassette that came with the souvenir programme!

-Originally released as part of ULTRAVOX ‘Set Movements 1984 Interview’ cassette, currently unavailable
+Originally released on ULTRAVOX ‘Set Movements 1984 Interview’ cassette, currently unavailable

 ‘After A Fashion’ was a blistering sonic salvo that crossed the best of JAPAN’s rhythmical art muzak with ULTRAVOX’s ‘The Thin Wall’.
 However, it stalled at No39 in the UK singles charts and sadly, there was to be no album.
 But Mick Karn later played on ‘Remembrance Day’ in 1988 and Ure briefly joined JBK, the band formally known as JAPAN sans David Sylvian for an aborted project in 1992.
 Sadly Karn passed away in 2011 after losing his battle against cancer.